IBM/trusted-service-identity/docs/spire-helm.md

 ```

 ### Create a namespace
 Once the cluster is up and the `KUBECONFIG` is set, create the namespace to deploy Tornjak server.
-By default we use “tornjak” and "minikube" as the cluster name.
+By default we use “tornjak” as namespace and "minikube" as the cluster name.

 ```
 kubectl create ns tornjak